What People Are Saying...

 Mountain Lions call this area home.
 Please consider leaving your dog at home and keep a watchful eye when hiking/fishing.

 A variety of flies are working: Pat's Rubber Legs, Tung Teasers, Split-Backed BWO Nymphs, Barr's BWO Emergers, Olive and Black Zebra Midges, Gray WD-40's, BWO's in Black or Zebra, Charlie's "TDJ" Pheasant Tails, Moorish's Anato Mayfly Nymph, CDC Hare's Ears, Buckskins, Standard Pheasant Tails in all sizes, Parachute Adams (sizes 14-22), Gulper Specials, and BWO Sparkle Duns.

 Try these Dries: Parachute Adams, Matthews Sparkle Dun, and Brooks Sprout Midges in Gray or Black.

 See Spinney Mountain Reservoir report (above)

 Eagle fish will eat a variety of flies.
-Including: Stonefly Nymphs, all variations and sizes of Prince Nymphs, Pheasant Tails, Bubble Back BWO's, Psych Baetis, Pink Rubberleg Worms, and Parachute Adams.
+These include: Stonefly Nymphs, all variations and sizes of Prince Nymphs, Pheasant Tails, Bubble Back BWO's, Psych Baetis, Pink Rubberleg Worms, San Juan Woms, and Parachute Adams.

 Need an Eagle River Map?

 A bit early for this, but it should begin to improve soon as we move into longer days and warmer weather.
 This is a very under-loved fishery.
 Not many of those around anymore!
 The Ten Mile inlet into Lake Dillon also holds fish.
 Hit the deeper pockets and seams.
-Wading and crossing Ten Mile shouldn't be a problem for the careful angler at these flows.
+Wading and crossing Ten Mile shouldn't be a problem for the careful angler at flows below 100 CFS.